Vietnamese diasporic music: Post-1975 Vietnamese diasporic music in the United States

-At the beginning of the 1975 migration, the generation of refugees from Vietnam was concerned about adapting to their host country, and so did musicians.
+At the beginning of the 1975 migration, the generation of refugees from Vietnam was concerned about adapting to their host country, and so were musicians.
 However, it did not take a long time for Vietnamese music to spread throughout the newly built Vietnamese American community.
 Music at this time had more meaning than just entertainment that it functioned as a carrier of emotion for Vietnamese refugees to miss their motherland.
 Such a suddenly forced migration made most of them leave home without too many belongings.
 Few of them have brought cultural products.
 Therefore, in the early years, those with music products such as records and tapes, exchanged with others in the community to bargain for other resources; and by 1980, there were individuals who had collected a certain amount of Vietnamese music tapes.

 In the first decade that Vietnamese migrants had arrived in the United States, pre-1975 music was the most common type of music in the Vietnamese American community.
 Even more years later, the common musical themes of nostalgia, resistance and memory (See Appendix 1) conducted by Vietnamese composers continued to capture a large market.
 The songs that had been popular in the entertainments venues of Saigon during the Vietnamese War, were still being heard in coffee shops and nightclubs and sold in music stores.

 Videos on Vietnamese songs have been somewhat successful since the end of the 1980s.
 Large-scaled musical shows have been processed since 1986, and some of them have been organized to raise money for helping another group of diasporic Vietnamese, "boat people", or to help local Vietnamese in distress in their home country.
 Thuy Nga Production's first series of music videos might represent the success.
 Thuy Nga's 1988 "The Giot Nuoc Mat Cho Viet Nam [A Tear for Vietnam]" song selection, which was visualized to reflect some melancholic characteristics, and typify those hot exiled music themes.
 With the appearance of music videos, many pre-1975 songs, as well as newly composed exiled songs, were accompanied by visuals.

 Meanwhile, various forms of Western popular music and also songs made by overseas Vietnamese composers were welcomed by the diasporic population.
 Post-1975 exiled music was about life in former South Vietnam, which included songs about love, homesickness, freedom and anti-communism.
 In the early years, many cultural patriots in diaspora tended to insist on a strong anti-communist attitude; individuals who were recognized to fall out of their group would be pressured to take an anti-communist viewpoint.
 However, some other people in the community or music industry did not have such strong anti-communist points of view; for them, music to some extent existed beyond politics.
 As long as they found the music was appealing, and the artists were able to attract the audience, the music would be promoted then.